dangrossman/daterangepicker/README.md

 ![Improvely.com](http://i.imgur.com/LbAMf3D.png)

+This is a fork of the Date Range Picker for Bootstrap by [Dan Grossman](http://www.dangrossman.info/2012/08/20/a-date-range-picker-for-twitter-bootstrap/).
+While initially being used as a sandbox to try out new features/improvements for the picker, I've made some minor code updates and added an option to the api `showRangeInputsOnCustomRangeOnly` that will turn off the range inputs (apply,cancel,to,from) unless the custom range selector is triggered.

+More updates are planned including LESS/SASS variations and exposing more functionality thru the api.

+## Original Docs
 This date range picker component for Bootstrap creates a dropdown menu from which a user can select a range of dates.
 I created it while building the UI for [Improvely](http://www.improvely.com), which needed a way to select date ranges for reports.

 If invoked with no options, it will present two calendars to choose a start and end date from.
 Optionally, you can provide a list of date ranges the user can select from instead of choosing dates from the calendars.
 If attached to a text input, the selected dates will be inserted into the text box.
 Otherwise, you can provide a custom callback function to receive the selection.

 The component can also be used as a single date picker by setting the `singleDatePicker` option to `true`.